 0% of rentals were affordable and appropriate for a single parent on JobSeeker Payment like Mary.

 Fiona and Ted, working family

-20% of listed properties were affordable and appropriate on minimum wages like Fiona and Ted.
+7% of listed properties were affordable and appropriate for a family with two adults and two children on minimum wages like Fiona and Ted.

 Alfred and Jan, retired couple